wkusnierczyk/garmin-braille-time/README.md

 # build binaries from sources
 make build

-# run unit tests (none implemented at this time)
+# run unit tests -- note: requires the simulator to be running
 make test

 # run the simulation
 make run

+# clean up the project directory
+make clean
 ```

 To sideload your application to your Garmin watch, see [developer.garmin.com/connect-iq/connect-iq-basics/your-first-app](https://developer.garmin.com/connect-iq/connect-iq-basics/your-first-app/).